 "The energy conversion efficiency of the rotating molecular motor is much higher than that of man-made motors".
-It is theaffirmation border made by Ryota Iino, author of the paper and researcher at the Institute of Molecular Sciences of the National Institutes of Natural Sciences.
+It's theaffirmation border made by Ryota Iino, author of the paper and researcher at the Institute of Molecular Sciences of the National Institutes of Natural Sciences.

-“The conversion of energy through a rotating molecular motor is reversible.
-If we fully understand the mechanism, in the future we will lead to the creation of highly efficient engines made by us. "
+"The conversion of energy via a rotating molecular motor is reversible.
+If we fully understand the mechanism, in the future we will lead to the creation of highly efficient, self-made motors."

-In their study on the molecular engine, the researchers used a probe made with a gold nanoparticle to observe a single molecule of the bacterium Enterococcus hirae.
+In their molecular motor study, the researchers used a probe made from a gold nanoparticle to observe a single molecule of the bacterium.
+Enterococcus hirae.
 They tried to determine how its motor rotated for different sections - what they found was that the molecular pump had to take a little extra energy to transport the ions against the boundary of the bacterial membrane.

-"We started by working to understand how chemical energy is converted into the mechanical rotation of the V1 engine"he said Iino.
-"We found that while V1's three-dimensional structures and related rotating motors are similar, their chemical and mechanical coupling mechanisms are very different."
+"We started working to understand how chemical energy is converted into the mechanical rotation of the V1 engine"he said Bad.
+'We found that while V1's three-dimensional structures and related rotating motors are similar, their chemical and mechanical coupling mechanisms are very different.'